chipsalliance/chisel/docs/src/explanations/Documentation-of-functions.md

 ChiselStage.emitVerilog(new Wrapper)
 ```
 ### Conclusion:
-Trying to use ":=" to connect an input will give this error, whether flipped or not.
+The `:=` operator goes field-by-field and attempts to connect the RHS to the LHS.
+If something on the LHS is actually an `Input`, or something on the RHS is an `Output`, you will get this error:

 ## Concept 3: Always Use := to assign DontCare to Wires